-The Convention for the Safeguarding of the Intangible Cultural Heritage was adopted in the General Conference of UNESCO in 2003.
+The Convention for the Safeguarding of the Intangible Cultural Heritage was adopted in the General Conference of UNESCO in 2003, so 2023 marks the 20ths anniversary of the Convention.
 The aim of the Convention is to promote the safeguarding of intangible cultural heritage, ensure respect for the intangible cultural heritage of communities, groups, and individuals and raise awareness of the importance of intangible cultural heritage.
-So far 172 states have ratified the Convention.
+So far (2023) 181 states have ratified the Convention.

 Intangible cultural heritage is generated through constant, living processes.
 The dimensions that are emphasized in the Convention are that traditions are living and contemporary, inclusive, representative, and community-based.